 Independence

 The Board recognises the importance of the diverse expertise and experience brought by its Non-Executive Directors as well as the need for the periodical refreshing of the Board.
 The Board has reviewed the independence of each Non-Executive Director and considers that all are independent.
-The factors considered by the Board in reaching this conclusion included all Non- Executive Directors being financially independent of the Group and none of the Non-Executive Directors being connected with or a major shareholder, or member of a stakeholder group.
-The tenure of the Non-Executive Directors was also considered and, although it was recognised that the Non-Executive Chair’s tenure now exceeds nine years, all the Non-Executive Directors were deemed to demonstrate independence of judgement and character.
+The factors considered by the Board in reaching this conclusion included all Non-Executive Directors being financially independent of the Company and none of the Non-Executive Directors being connected with, or a major shareholder or member of a stakeholder group.
 All Directors will continue to be re-elected on an annual basis and, prior to being proposed for re-election, will undergo a performance evaluation to ensure their performance continues to be effective and that their independence is maintained, where appropriate.

 Time commitment